pietw0/geoscripting-exercise-06/README.md

 ## Requirements
 - Task 1: Visualize the two Landsat Surface Reflectance scenes from November to become familiar with them.
 Plot the scene in true-color RGB, the visualization should be the result of stacking the red, green, and blue bands.
 Pay attention to correctly identifying [which band is which](https://www.usgs.gov/faqs/what-are-best-landsat-spectral-bands-use-my-research?qt-news_science_products=0#qt-news_science_products).
 Have a look at the `stretch` parameter.
 Your visualization of the start of the fire should look like the image below.
 Save the resulting two images separately in the output folder as `$FOLDERNAME$.png`, where `$FOLDERNAME$` is the name of the corresponding scene folder (i.e. `LC08044322018.......png`).
+Getting a timeout error when downloading the data?
+Remember to always check [stackoverflow](https://stackoverflow.com/questions/35282928/how-do-i-set-a-timeout-for-utilsdownload-file-in-r) ;).

 <p align="center">
     <img src="./images/L8_fireStart_visualization.png"